sheethalkaran/digit_recognition/README.md

-# Digit Recognition
+# Digit Recognizer

-A simple web-based application for handwritten digit recognition using a **Convolutional Neural Network (CNN)** trained on the MNIST dataset.
-Users can draw a digit on a canvas, and will predict the digit in real-time.
+A web-based application for recognizing handwritten digits using a Convolutional Neural Network (CNN) trained on the MNIST dataset.

 ## Overview

+Users can draw digits on an interactive canvas, and the application predicts the digit in real time using a trained deep learning model.
-This project uses a CNN model to classify handwritten digits drawn on an HTML canvas.
-The model is trained on the MNIST dataset, and predictions are served through a Flask backend.
-The frontend is built with HTML, CSS, JavaScript, and Bootstrap.
+The CNN is developed using TensorFlow/Keras and served through a Flask backend, while the frontend is built with HTML, CSS, JavaScript, and Bootstrap.

 ## Technologies Used

-- **Python**
-- **Flask**
+- Python and Flask
-- **TensorFlow/Keras**
+- TensorFlow / Keras
-- **HTML, CSS, JavaScript**
+- HTML, CSS, JavaScript
-- **Bootstrap**
+- Bootstrap

 ## Features

-- **Canvas Drawing:** Users can draw digits on a canvas.
+- Canvas Drawing – Intuitive interface for sketching digits
-- **Digit Prediction:** The app predicts the drawn digit using a CNN model.
+- Digit Prediction – Real-time classification using a CNN model
-- **Clear Button:** Reset the canvas for new input.
+- Clear Button – Allows users to reset the canvas for new input